 For more fun food, we had sand dollar cookies.
 I used a basic soft sugar cookie recipe, then pressed 5 pieces of sliced almonds into the top before baking so they looked like sand dollars.

 I also made little clam and pearl cookies.
 I used Nilla wafers and piped some frosting on top of one, placed the second one on it at an angle and put a candy pearl in the middle.
 These were the kids favorite cookies.
 They ate them all super fast and were asking for more.
 And who could blame them?
 They’re adorable.

 To add a little savory to our tea party, we made some peanut butter and jelly sandwiches and cut them with a star cookie cutter (sorry no picture, not sure why).
 And made a seashell pasta salad.
 My kids love pesto, and it is delicious cold without the need to be refrigerated, so it was perfect for our little buffet style party.

 For decorations, I hung a blue plastic table cloth behind the food table (and it helped hide the mess in my kitchen since the table was in front of my kitchen island).
 Then used a little bit of green crepe paper to make seaweed streamers up it.
 Super easy, but effective.
 And I got the blue table cloth and crepe paper for $1 each.
 I used some decorative fish net to drape over the tea jugs and cake stand, that I bought at Michaels with a 40% off coupon.

 I made some cute little food signs with the mermaid scales pattern.
-If you want to use them for your own mermaid tea party, you can download them in my library of free downloads for my email subscribers.
+If you want to use them for your own mermaid tea party, the files are available in my shop.
 This includes the signs I made for Pink Passion Tea, Mint Seaweed Tea, Sand Cakes, Sand Dollar Cookies, Pearl Cookies, Starfish Tea Sandwiches, Sea Shell Salad, and blank labels too!

 Mermaid Tea Party Decorations